PublicDomainRelease/Zonebudget/Readme.txt

 This version of Zonebudget is packaged for use on personal computers using a Microsoft Windows operating system.
 For invoking Zonebudget, the acronym ZONBUD is used.
-(For version 1.0, the acronym ZONEBDGT was used.)

                             TABLE OF CONTENTS